Published on

 Why the hooks?
 The Blazor frontend and the worker have no database.
 If the shared library referenced Npgsql.OpenTelemetry, every service would drag in that dependency.
 The hooks let the shared bootstrap stay driver-neutral while each service composes exactly what it needs.
 The two DB packages live only in the backend project.

-Step 3 -- Switch between Postgres and SQL Server
+Step 3 -- Postgres or SQL Server, same telemetry

 if (provider == DatabaseProviders.Postgres)